 This is a senior-level "capstone" type of independent study/research experience, involving the student in a unique project with a sophisticated level of research, synthesis, analysis, and communication.
 The one-unit expectation encompasses no fewer than 30 hours of work with accompanying readings, log, instructor discussions, and writing of summary analysis and conclusions.
 The thesis or project may result in formal thesis, published article, electronic media, annotated recital, or artistic creation of a material form.
 No more than one unit may be used to fulfill preparatory readings requirement.
+An independent study fee is assessed for each enrollment in this class.
 Prerequisites: upper-division writing intensive course completed or instructor's permission; and junior or senior standing